14ercooper/14erEdit/CONTRIBUTING.md

 Other things to note:
 - Do not include any external frameworks (exception Spigot API)
-- If a variable is slow to instantate (e.g. World); declare it in Main
+- If a variable is slow to instantate (e.g. World); declare it in GlobalVars and instantiate in Main
 - If a variable is declared in a higher context than your function, use it instead
 - Make as few calls to the Spigot API as possible (this helps with cross-version porting and updating)
 - Never use a depreciated method